deel-ai-papers/conformal-segmentation/README.md

 # COSE: Conformal Segmentation

-This repository contains the implementation and the code run the experiments from the paper:
+This repository contains the implementation of the methods presented in our paper:
-> Luca Mossina, Joseba Dalmau and Léo Andéol (2024). _Conformal Semantic Image Segmentation: Post-hoc Quantification of Predictive Uncertainty_. *To appear*.
+> Luca Mossina, Joseba Dalmau and Léo Andéol (2024). _Conformal Semantic Image Segmentation: Post-hoc Quantification of Predictive Uncertainty_.
+To appear.
 >
 > Preprint: https://hal.science/hal-04565173